ortunomarilin/AbsenceCoverageManagementSystem/README.md

 # Absence & Coverage Management System
-A simple absence and coverage management system, build to help school district manage both employee absences, and class coverage if needed.
+A simple absence and coverage management system, build to help school district manage both employee absences, and class coverage if needed at a campus level.

 ## Introduction
 This project was created to consolidate employee absence requests and coverage in one place.
-The idea for the project was inspired by my past experience workign at a school district and assisting with the management of both PTO requests and coverage.
+The idea for the project was inspired by my past experience working at a school district and assisting with the management of both PTO requests and coverage.
 In addtion, implementing this project served as an opportunity to practice what I learned reading about .NET Core.

 ## Utilized
 This project was created utilizing the following technologies: